joist-orm/joist-orm/docs/blog/2024-04-21-nextjs-sample.md

 const payload = await a.toJSON(authorHint);
 ```

-The `toJSON` people will take care of:
+The `toJSON` implementation will:

-- Loading any relations that are not yet loaded from the database
+- Load any relations that are not yet loaded from the database
-- Outputting only the keys that are requested in the `authorHint`
+- Output only the keys that are requested in the `authorHint`
-- Calling any lambdas like `customField` to generate custom values
+- Call any lambdas like `customField` to generate custom values

-As with previous examples, all the data loading will be N+1 safe, and also potentially join-based preloaded.
+As with previous examples, all data loading is N+1 safe, and also potentially join-based preloaded.

 See the [toJSON](/docs/advanced/json-payloads) docs for more information.